Portobello Road: Urbanisation

-Today

 A range of communities inhabit Portobello.
 Its architecture is characterised by meandering roads and curving streets, in contrast to the more formally planned layout of most of the nearby area.
 Mid- to late-Victorian terrace houses and shops predominate, squeezed tightly into the available space.
 The Friends of Portobello campaign seeks to preserve the street's unique dynamic, and campaigns against branded chain stores.
 Portobello Road is also home to the Grade II* Electric Cinema, one of Britain's oldest cinemas.

-Geography

-The road descends from 84 feet (25.6 m) above sea level at the northern end, the highest point, to a lowest point of 65 feet (19.8 m), just south of the overpasses, after which the road rises and falls before reaching a high point of 78 feet (23.8 m) at the southern end.
-The average grade of ascent or descent between the northern end and the lowest point is about 1.77 percent.

 Portobello Road Market

 Portobello Road Market draws thousands of tourists each year.
 The main market day for antiques is Saturday, the only day when all five sections are opened: second-hand goods, clothing and fashion, household essentials, fruit, vegetables and other food, and antiques.
 However, there are also clothing, antique, bric-a-brac, fruit and vegetable stalls throughout the week and are located further north than the antiques, near the Westway Flyover.
 Shops and cafes are opened daily.

 The market began as many other London markets and mainly sold fresh-food in the 19th century; antiques and wares dealers arrived in the late 1940s and '50s, and gradually antiques have become the main attraction of this market, having a substantial number of them trading mainly on Saturday mornings.
 It is the largest antiques market in the UK.

 The market section of Portobello Road runs in a direction generally between the north-northwest and the south-south-east.
 The northern terminus is at Golborne Road; the southern end is at Westbourne Grove, to the east.
 The market area is about 1,028 yards (940 m) long.

 About one third of the way from its north end, the market runs beneath adjacent bridges of the A40 road and the Hammersmith & City line of the London Underground.
 Here the market focuses on second hand clothes as well as couture.